 Site Ref.
 Site Address SHLAA 2013 assessment SHLAA 2013 Conclusions Sifting Comments Sifting Result Road gardens, close to station and A2100.
 Access requires further investigation.
 Would need to be developed in association with BA31a.
 Development should mitigate and minimise tree loss. developable subject to more detailed investigations conclusions. high level assessment BA24 Land South of Greatwood Cottage, Marley Lane Part of wider AONB landscape and important green edge to town.
 Position of road and topography of the site is prominent in landscape.
 Partly within and adjacent to Ancient & Semi-Natural Woodland and wet woodland as well as within the setting of listed buildings.
 Not suitable for development Agree with SHLAA conclusions.
 Unsuitable for allocation in NP.
 Do not assess further.
 BA25 Land at Lillybank Farm, London Road Rural in context and character, on northern edge of urban fringe.
 Not suitable for development Disagree with SHLAA conclusions, site may be suitable for limited development potential.
 Take forward for proforma assessment BA26 Land at Stream Ruled out by lack of access as advised by ESCC highways.
 All options have issues.
 Other obstacles include landscape impact in AONB countryside, topographical constraints and partially within Flood Zones 2 & 3.
 Not suitable for development Agree with SHLAA conclusions.
 Unsuitable for allocation in NP.
 Do not assess further.
 BA27 Land adj Tollgates and Claverham Way Prominence in countryside and adverse impact on the AONB.
 ESCC Landscape Assessment supports this conclusion.
 Not suitable for development Agree with SHLAA conclusions.
 However planning permission was approved conditionally (RR/2017/1259/P) for 63 dwellings.
 Do not assess further.
 BA28 Land North of Loose Farm Largely not suitable, attractive countryside and long distance views.
 Majority of the site not currently accessible.
 Distance from services, no pavement or pedestrian access.
-Take forward for high level assessment BA29 Land at Whitehayes Low density site occupied by attractive thatched property.
+Access may be possible from existing private road off Hastings Road.
+A number of assisted living and care homes along this private road. - BA29 Land at Whitehayes Low density site occupied by attractive thatched property.
 Constrained by deliverability, viability and access.
 Not suitable for development Agree with SHLAA conclusions.
 Unsuitable for allocation in NP.
 Do not assess further.
 BA30 Land at Coultershaw Majority of site designated as 1066 Historic Battlefield.
 BAP habitat - wet, deciduous and ghyll woodland.
 Highways authority also expressed concerns.
 Not suitable for development Agree with SHLAA conclusions.
 Unsuitable for allocation in NP.
 Do not assess further.
 BA31a Land at Glengorse Farm (North) Within AONB and strategic gap.
 Well contained and screened from wider landscape.
 Neighbours BA23 which could be developed concurrently.
 Vehicle access via Glengorse although it currently suffers commuter parking and therefore traffic management required.
 Suitable and developable, subject to more detailed investigations Agree with SHLAA conclusions.
 Take forward for high level assessment